NLCR/CZIDLO/README.md

 Since all the middleware (database, servlet container, web server) is available on multiple platforms, it should be possible to install the system on different platform.

-This processed has not been tested though and will not be explained here.
+This process has not been tested though and will not be explained here.

 ###################